lee-lindley/app_csv/README.md

 or perhaps a date format that includes a colon with a colon separator.
 Luckily, Excel figures that all out just fine and treats them as numbers and dates anyway.

+*p_protect_numstr_from_excel* handles the
+flip side of Excel treating strings that look like numbers as numbers even when you do not want it too.
+Consider an ID field that is a VARCHAR2 that contains leading zeros like '00123456'.
+Excel turns that into 123456.
+If you set *p_protect_numstr_from_excel* to 'Y', we will look at all fields that are Character types in the input resultset to see if they match regular expression '^(\s*[+-]?(\d+[.]?\d*)|([.]\d+))$' and would be treated by excel as a number.
+If so, we use magic pixie dust to encase your number lookalike string with "=""00123456""".
+Yes, really.
+That is how you tell Excel to leave your numeric looking string alone and present it as text.
+Don't believe me?
+Google it.

 ## get_rows

 This STATIC function is not a member method.
 It calls the constructor for you and uses the object internally.